Regulation of Lobbying Act 2015

 Charlie Phelan - Temporary Tax Appeal Commissioner

-Roles and Responsibilities of a Tax Appeals Commissioner
+Roles and Responsibilities of the Chairperson and a Tax Appeals Commissioner

 decide whether or not to accept an appeal,